Determinantal equations for secant varieties and the Eisenbud-Koh-Stillman conjecture: Extensions to singular varieties

 \begin{lemma} Suppose $X\subset \BP V$ is a subscheme and $r \le 11$ or $X$ can be locally embedded into a smooth $3$-fold.
 Then condition~\ref{item_condition_on_dim_Hilb_Q} is satisfied. \end{lemma}

-\begin{proof} If $r \le 11$, then $q\leq 10$, and zero-dimensional Gorenstein schemes of degree at most $10$ are smoothable, see \cite{CasnatiNotari}.
-If $X$ can be locally embedded into a smooth $3$-fold, then also the embedding dimension of any $Q\subset X$ is at most $3$ at each point, and a zero-dimensional Gorenstein scheme that can be embedded in $\PP^3$ is smoothable by \cite[Cor.~2.4]{Casnati_Notari_On_Gorenstein_locus} and thus $Q$ is also smoothable in $\PP V$ by Lemma~\ref{lemma_when_smoothability_holds_case_smooth}. \end{proof}
+\begin{proof} If $r \le 11$, then $q\leq 10$, and zero-dimensional Gorenstein schemes of degree at most $10$ are smoothable, see the main theorem in \cite{CasnatiNotari}.
+If $X$ can be locally embedded into a smooth $3$-fold, then also the embedding dimension of any $Q\subset X$ is at most $3$ at each point, and a zero-dimensional Gorenstein scheme that can be embedded in $\PP^3$ is smoothable by \cite[Cor.~2.4]{Casnati_Notari_On_Gorenstein_locus} and thus $Q$ is also smoothable in $\PP V$ by Proposition~\ref{prop_smothable_in_X_iff_smoothable_in_Y}. \end{proof}